pulumi/terraform-provider-aws/website/docs/r/vpc_peering_connection_options.html.markdown

 Provides a resource to manage VPC peering connection options.

-~> **NOTE on VPC Peering Connections and VPC Peering Connection Options:** Terraform provides both a standalone VPC Peering Connection Options and a [VPC Peering Connection](vpc_peering_connection.html) resource with `accepter` and `requester` attributes.
+~> **NOTE on VPC Peering Connections and VPC Peering Connection Options:** This provider provides both a standalone VPC Peering Connection Options and a VPC Peering Connection resource with `accepter` and `requester` attributes.
 Do not manage options for the same VPC peering connection in both a VPC Peering Connection resource and a VPC Peering Connection Options resource.
 Doing so will cause a conflict of options and will overwrite the options.